HalkowichJasperSA/labs/mario/less/README.md

 Whatever your pseudocode, let's first write only the code that prompts (and re-prompts, as needed) the user for input.

-Specifically, modify `mario.py` at right in such a way that it prompts the user for the pyramid's height, storing their input in a variable as an integer, re-prompting the user again and again as needed if their input is not a positive integer between 1 and 8, inclusive.
-Then, just print the value of that variable, thereby confirming (for yourself) that you've indeed stored the user's input successfully, a la the below.
+Specifically, modify `mario.py` at right so that it prompts the user for the pyramid's height, storing their input in a variable as an integer.
+Make sure to re-prompt the user again and again if their input is not a positive integer between 1 and 8, inclusive.
+Then, just print the value of that variable to confirm (for yourself) that you've indeed stored the user's input successfully.
+Running the program should look like this:

 ```
 $ python mario.py